-Fourth ATHEA Conference for Health Economics
+Fourth ATHEA Conference

 For the keynotes, the topic “Economics of Child Health“ was selected.
 Childhood is a very formative phase of a person’s health.
 Habits develop that will later promote or impede a healthy lifestyle.
 Physical development may or may not support resilience to disease, and lead, among others, to myopia, orthopedic diseases or even cancer.
 Also in the mental area, children can build resilience or develop susceptibility to mental disorders.
 Laying the foundation for health literacy at school may influence future health and health care decisions.